lkcampbell/brackets-lorem-ipsum/README.md

-# Lorem Ipsum Generator for Brackets
+# Lorem Ipsum for Brackets
 An extension for [Brackets](https://github.com/adobe/brackets/) to generate Lorem Ipsum text automatically.